 St John’s Wort

 Some of the B vitamins are needed for healthy nerve function, while vitamin B6 is needed for the body’s production of neurotransmitters.
 These brain chemicals include serotonin and norpepinephrine, both of which are needed to regulate mood (an imbalance of serotonin is thought to play a part in the cause of anxiety).
+One study suggests people with lower blood levels of vitamin B12 may be more likely to experience depression or anxiety (xxi), while another has found those who eat foods high in B vitamins have better anxiety and stress scores than those who don’t (xxii).

 Siberian ginseng (Elutherococcus senticosus) is described as an adaptogen – a substance that helps the body adapt to different kinds of stress.
 It may help to manage the effects of the ‘fight or flight’ response linked to anxiety because it may help to support the adrenal glands (the adrenals produce cortisol, the stress hormone).
 It may also be useful as general support for the immune system.
+One study – which examines the effect ginseng may have on stress-related diseases, suggests it provides a potential way of adapting to the stress of everyday life (xxiii).

+If you experience anxiety, whether occasionally or more frequently, it can have a significant impact on your quality of life.
+However these simple steps may be helpful.
 To find out more information on a range of other health conditions, visit our dedicated health library.

 Grases.
 G, Perez-Castello.
 JA, et al. Anxiety and stress among science students.
 Study of calcium and magnesium alterations.
 Magnes Res 2006 Jun:19(2):102-6.